pritamrauniyar/AI-Transcription/README.md

 - Mic not available: make sure the browser has permission to use the microphone and you're using HTTPS or localhost.
 - Audio not transcribing: check console logs, ensure `TranscriberService` integration points are implemented, and verify worker messages in DevTools.

-## License & contact

-This repository does not include a license file — add one if you plan to publish.
-For questions, contact the repository owner.

----

-If you'd like, I can also:
-- add a small example snippet showing how to call `TranscriberService` from a component,
-- wire a simple mocked transcription implementation (so the UI shows sample results without an external model), or
-- add a CONTRIBUTING.md with notes on extending the transcription pipeline.

-Please tell me which of the above (if any) you'd like me to add next.